department-of-veterans-affairs/va.gov-platform-architecture/rfc/2022/2022-08-10-The Console UI Will Use Material UI and Adopt Styling from the VA Design System While Isolating Plugin Styling.md

 The [VA Design System](https://design.va.gov/about/) provides guidelines and codes to ensure consistency in digital services across the [VA.gov](https://www.va.gov/) platform.
 However, its primary audiences include those building veteran-facing services and applications on [VA.gov](https://www.va.gov/), whereas the Platform Console’s primary intended audience are VFS and Platform backend engineers.
 More importantly, the VA Design System would need to be implemented as custom components, [which would require substantial effort to rewrite and maintain code and risks incurring technical debt](https://vfs.atlassian.net/wiki/spaces/CUI/pages/2256306184/Draft+Explore+replacing+components+in+Console+UI+with+Custom+Components).

+> More importantly, the VA Design System would need to be implemented as custom components

+**_Request for the reasons for this to be elaborated on_**

 ## Motivation

 We need to accomplish the following goals: